Plotting

 figIP2

-# First retrieve node properties
+# Retrieve current node properties

 node_properties = bn.get_node_properties(model)

-# Make plot with the specified node properties
+# Create plot with customized node properties

 bn.plot(model, node_properties=node_properties, interactive=True)